Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 > [!IMPORTANT]
 > This branch (the `main` branch) uses the native vector support in Azure SQL.
 If you want to use the classic T-SQL, switch to the `classic` branch.

-If you want to experiment locally, the project [can be fully run locally](#run-the-project-locally) using [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and Docker.
+If you want to experiment locally, the project [can be run locally](#run-the-project-locally) using [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and Docker.

 ## Table of Contents